 Which is better, an electronic or magnetic water descaler?

-With electronic water descalers ever-improving technology, it is safe to say that the electronic water descalers are the right choice.
-They still use some of the same aspects of the magnetic style but with the added benefit of electricity, the electromagnetic field stays stronger and will not lapse.
+Electronic water descalers’ ever-improving technology is safe to say that electronic water descalers are the right choice.
+They still use some of the same aspects of the magnetic style, but with the added benefit of electricity, the electromagnetic field stays stronger and will not lapse.